tkeel-io/cli/README_zh.md

 Output should look like so:

 ```
-⌛  Making the jump to hyperspace...
+?
+Making the jump to hyperspace...
-ℹ️  Checking the Dapr runtime status...
+??
+Checking the Dapr runtime status...
 ↑  Deploying the tKeel Platform to your cluster...
-ℹ️  install plugins...
+??  install plugins...
-ℹ️  install plugins done.
+??  install plugins done.
-✅  Deploying the tKeel Platform to your cluster...
+?
+Deploying the tKeel Platform to your cluster...
 ↖  Register the plugins ...
-ℹ️  Plugin<plugins>  is registered.
+??
+Plugin<plugins>  is registered.
-ℹ️  Plugin<keel>  is registered.
+??
+Plugin<keel>  is registered.
-ℹ️  Plugin<auth>  is registered.
+??
+Plugin<auth>  is registered.
-✅  Success! tKeel Platform has been installed to namespace keel-system.
+?
+Success! tKeel Platform has been installed to namespace keel-system.
 To verify, run `tkeel plugin list -k' in your terminal.
 To get started, go here: https://tkeel.io/keel-getting-started
 ```

 ### 卸载 tKeel 平台